Code-Institute-Submissions/Jtune89-milestoneproject1-v3.1_AugResub/README.md

 Having travelled to Mexico many times myself (and plan to retire there), tourism is essential to its economy and should be visited by as many people as possible.

 Am I responsive?
+Reflects that the site is usable and visible on multiple screensizes

 <img width="947" alt="Screenshot 2022-08-31 at 10 44 54" src="https://user-images.githubusercontent.com/95533259/187650512-4acb0b28-0079-40dd-97ec-a7652460bff8.png">